Learn About LIHEAP Requirements

 To obtain certain types of assistance in some states, households must contain a member that falls under a specific category.
 For example, households in Nebraska must have a household member that is a child, a senior or an individual with medical conditions in order to receive cooling assistance.
 Additionally, some states, such as Nevada, require that all members meet residency and citizenship requirements.
 On the other hand, to meet HEAP qualifications in Utah, only one household member must be a U.S. citizen or qualified non-citizen.
 Before applying for LIHEAP, applicants must check their state’s LIHEAP guidelines to determine which members of their households will be evaluated for benefits.

-Can you be automatically eligible for energy assistance?
+Could you be automatically eligible for energy assistance?

 If you already receive financial assistance from other government programs, you may automatically meet LIHEAP qualifications.
 These government programs include the Supplemental Nutrition Assistance Program (SNAP), the Temporary Assistance for Needy Families (TANF) program and the Social Security Income (SSI) Program.
 Depending on your state, you may be able to submit a completed and signed application without verifying whether or not you meet HEAP income guidelines.